The Tay Bridge Disaster

 "The Tay Bridge Disaster" is a poem written in 1880 by the Scottish poet William McGonagall, who has been derided as the worst poet in history.
-The poem recounts the events of the evening of 28 December 1879, when, during a severe gale, the Tay Rail Bridge at Dundee collapsed as a train was passing over it with the loss of all on board.
+The poem recounts the events of the evening of 28 December 1879, when, during a severe gale, the Tay Rail Bridge at Dundee collapsed as a train was passing over it, with the loss of all on board.
 The number of deaths was actually 75, not 90 as stated in the poem.
+(Note: It has been suggested that there were no unknown victims and that the higher figure (of 75, as opposed to 59) arises from double-counting in an early newspaper report.
+A more mundane explanation would be confusion between the issuing station (given for passengers who had surrendered their tickets) and destination (for those who had not).
+In any case the inquiry did not take its casualty figures from the Dundee Courier – it took sworn evidence and did its own sums.)
 The foundations of the bridge were not removed and are alongside the newer bridge.